hacl-star/hacl-star/README.EverCrypt.md

 # Building or Integrating EverCrypt

+⚠️⚠️⚠️ EverCrypt is a work in progress -- if you're seriously contemplating using this code is a real system, get in touch with us first! ⚠️⚠️⚠️

+## Current limitations

+As we work our way towards our first release, bear in mind that:
+- only X64 is supported at the moment
+- many algorithms are missing (see above).

+## Finding the code

-Release branches contains a copy of the generated C/ASM code under version control.
+Release branches (e.g. `v0.1+`) contain a copy of the generated C/ASM code under version control.
 This is by far the easiest way to obtain a copy of EverCrypt.

 EverCrypt is packaged as a set of self-contained files in one of the `dist/*` directories where `*` is the name of a distribution.
 A distribution